Techtonica/curriculum/runtime-complexity/memoization.md

  2. How do we define 'memo' in the function which was not defined when we used recursion?
     What would you add to the function?

-    Ans: create a hash table to store the data to be used again when called upon.
+    Ans: Create a hash table to store the data to be used again when called upon.
     ```memo = memo || {};```

 3. When passed an argument, check to see if the result is stored in memo: